meethjaswani/FullStack-Industrial-Diagnostic-Bot/README.md

 Query: "What was the temperature in March?"
 → Plan: 1.
 Query SCADA historical data
 → Execute: Retrieves March temperature logs
-→ Result: "March average temperature: 72°F, Range: 68-76°F, Peak occurred on March 15th..."
+→ Human Review: After 1 iteration, you decide to continue or synthesize → Result: "March average temperature: 72°F, Range: 68-76°F, Peak occurred on March 15th..."
 ```